pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

 * Examples: [devicely](https://github.com/pyOpenSci/software-submission/issues/37), [jointly](https://github.com/pyOpenSci/software-submission/issues/45)

-### Data processing & munging
+### Data processing and munging

-Data [munging tools transform data in a way that makes further analysis possible (as [defined on Wikipedia](https://en.wikipedia.org/wiki/Data_wrangling)).
-Munging complements the other categories so it's common for packages to include some functionality to munge data.
+Data munging tools transform data in a way that makes further analysis possible (as [defined on Wikipedia](https://en.wikipedia.org/wiki/Data_wrangling)).
+Munging complements the other categories so it is common for packages to include some functionality to munge data.
 This category focuses on tools for handling data in specific formats that scientists may be interested in working with.
 These data may also be generated from scientific workflows or exported from instruments and wearables.